sketchplugins/plugin-directory/README.md

 - [Framer Inventory 2.0 for Sketch](http://timurnurutdinov.github.io/framerinventory/), by Timur Nurutdinov: Sketch plugin to generate FramerJS prototypes.
 Just have your motion done.
 - [Freeman Finchart Sketchplugin](https://github.com/freeman990/freeman-finchart-sketchplugin), by freeman990: Draw financial chart like candle-stick or line chart like a boss.
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
+- [FusionCool](https://github.com/alibaba-fusion/cool), by wwsun: Plugin to using resources of Fusion Design.
 - [GGradient](https://github.com/andex/ggradient), by andex: Simple way to create perfect gradient
 - [giancartboard](https://github.com/mattcowboy/giancartboard), by Matteo Vacca: Sketch plugin to export artboards in folders automatically numbered
 - [gif.me](http://www.sketchgif.me/), by the gif.me team: Add GIFs and videos to your Sketch files